 Northern Lights by Super Jeep

 I went out to try and catch the Northern Lights.
-I decided to go on the trip when the forecast activity was incredibly good, I thought my chances were pretty great since it wasn’t too cloudy.
-I was lucky enough to get on the Northern Lights by Super Jeep tour and was very excited about the huge vehicle!
+I decided to go on the trip when the aurora forecast was incredibly good and thought my chances were pretty great since it wasn’t too cloudy.
+Luckily, I got on the Northern Lights by Super Jeep tour and was very excited about the huge vehicle!

 Halldór, our amazing driver, asked whether we knew how to photograph the Northern Lights, and we of course unanimously said no. After he took pictures of us standing in front of the lights, he explained how to set up our cameras and let the shooting begin!
 Never in my life would I have thought (even though I had a DSLR camera for years) that you can make such amazing pictures of the night sky.